Celebrity Booze: The Ultimate Cash Grab: Plot

-When two celebrities visit Philadelphia to promote their alcohol brand, Charlie (Charlie Day), Mac (Rob McElhenney) and Dennis (Glenn Howerton), viewing celebrities using their faces to sell brands as a cashgrab, decide to create their own "premium alcohol brand" called Paddy's SchlägerSchnappsterMeister.
-Charlie's idea to infuse their drink with nickel coins is angrily shot down by Dennis and Mac, but Charlie pursues the recipe on his own.
+Actors Bryan Cranston and Aaron Paul visit Philadelphia to promote their alcohol brand.
+Charlie (Charlie Day), Mac (Rob McElhenney) and Dennis (Glenn Howerton), viewing celebrities using their faces to sell brands as a cashgrab, decide to create their own "premium alcohol brand" blending Goldschläger with other liquors.
+Charlie's idea to infuse their drink with nickels is angrily shot down by Dennis and Mac, but Charlie pursues the recipe on his own.

-Needing funding, Dennis calls Frank (Danny DeVito) for help.
-However, Frank has left on a private plane with Dee (Kaitlin Olson), leaving her dismayed when he informs her that his plan to fly to Aruba was a ruse: he's circling Philadelphia to put on enough miles to make it appear he went to Aruba, which will net him a fraudulent corporate tax break for use of the jet.
-Frank is hesitant in funding the operation, due to a bad experience after working with Greg Louganis.
-After getting confirmation that the celebrities involved are Bryan Cranston and Aaron Paul, the gang only recognizing the former from Malcolm in the Middle and mistaking the latter for Frankie Muniz, Frank okays the plan if he can meet them.
-Charlie stays behind the meet-and-greet, vomiting up the many nickels he gulped down, while Mac and Dennis enter to convince Cranston and Paul to sign with them.
-However, their intentions are not clear and Bryan and Aaron leave the meet-and-greet without any confirmation.
-They decide to abandon their plan and try to convince Jalen Hurts, but they only run into Gritty, and leave in frustration afterward.
+Meanwhile, Frank (Danny DeVito) is on his private plane with Dee (Kaitlin Olson), circling Philadelphia as part of a tax scheme.
+Dennis calls Frank to ask for funding; having recognized Cranston only from Malcolm in the Middle and mistaking Paul for a grown-up Frankie Muniz, Dennis promises to obtain the celebrities' endorsements.
+Frank okays the plan if he can meet them.
+At a promotional meet-and-greet, Mac and Dennis try to convince Cranston and Paul to sign with them, but their intentions are not clear and the actors leave without any confirmation.
+They decide to abandon their plan and try to convince Jalen Hurts, but they only run into Gritty and leave in frustration.